VIDEO: Waterfalls form in Death Valley due to hurricane

-LAS VEGAS (KLAS) — Remnants of a hurricane caused waterfalls to form in the nation’s hottest and driest national park over the weekend.
+Remnants of a hurricane caused waterfalls to form in the nation’s hottest and driest national park over the weekend, KTLA sister station KLAS reports.

-The National Park Service shared a stunning video of the waterfalls in Death Valley saying they were due to recent rain from the remnants of Hurricane Kay, which made landfall in Mexico last week.
+The National Park Service shared a stunning video of the waterfalls in Death Valley, adding that they were due to recent rain from the remnants of Hurricane Kay, which made landfall in Mexico last week.

 The temporary waterfalls were spotted just south of Natural Bridge on Badwater Road Sunday afternoon.
 Flooding in that area caused CA Highway 190 west of Stovepipe Wells and Badwater Road to be completely closed for cleaning.